Baraclough praises depleted NI after win

 NI are two points behind the Swiss and victory at Windsor Park would move Baraclough's men into that crucial second position in Group C.

-"It was too far away for me to see and I haven't looked at it again, but it was a coming together and I thought he got the ball.
+"It was too far away for me to see and I haven't looked at it again, but it was a coming together and I thought he got the ball," Baraclough added.

 "The officials have made the decision so I can't complain too much, but I'm disappointed that he's picked up a yellow card.
 I thought the boys on yellow cards managed it very well, but is that a yellow card offence?"